MagicFoundation/PlatformSDKs/README.md

 ### Configure Keychain Access

-  - Finder > Applications > Utilities > Keychain Access (select Open Keychain Access in popup dialog)
+  - ⌘ (or on windows ⊞) + Space and type Keychain Access
+  - Select open Keychain Access
   - Select "System" keychain in the left panel
   - Menu > Keychain Access > Certificate Assistant > Request a Certificate From a Certificate Authority:
       - User Email Address: {Your apple ID Email}